Are your car’s headlight lenses dull, cloudy, scratched or yellowed?

 3M To The Rescue… 3M Headlight Lens Restoration System

-3M wasn’t the first company to recognize all of the dull, yellowed and scratched headlights on the road, but they do offer the most popular (and most effective) fix-it kit.
+3M wasn’t the first to recognize this problem.
+But they do offer the most popular (and most effective) fix-it kit.

 How Plastic Headlight Restoration Kits Work

-If you watched the 3M video above, you saw how several grades of fine sanding paper were used to remove a very fine layer of the plastic lens.
-After the sanding step the lens is polished with a plastic polish to restore full clarity and a nice appearance to the lens.
+You’ll see how several grades of fine sanding paper were used to remove a very fine layer of the plastic lens.

-This is the same basic step used by all headlight restoration systems.
-Where the kits vary is the method of cleaning away the layer of damage.
-Some kits use abrasive sanding disks and pads, like 3M’s system, while others rely on the plastic polish itself to do all of the work.
+There’s abrasive sanding disks and pads, like 3M’s system.
+But others rely on the plastic polish itself to do the work.

 DIY Headlight Restoration Tools and Supplies

-Check your garage, because you might already have everything you need to make a repair:
+You may already have everything you need to make a lens repair: